-6. ESTIMATION RESULTS
+6. Estimation results

-We start by estimating our benchmark model (as specified in equation 1) with treatment groups been identified using two measures of disaster risk exposure: self-reported data (treatment group A) and historical rainfall-based flood risk index (treatment group B).
+We start by estimating our benchmark model (as specified in Eqn.
+(1)) with treatment groups identified using two measures of disaster risk exposure: self-reported data (treatment group A) and historical rainfall-based flood risk index (treatment group B).
 We estimate our model on development dimensions such as income, expenditure, assets, and labor market outcomes.
-We therefore, compare our results for each category (in terms of aggregate and disaggregated outcome measures) with previous literatures and extend our analysis by estimating our model specified in equation (2).
+We therefore, compare our results for each category (in terms of aggregate and disaggregated outcome measures) with previous literatures and extend our analysis by estimating our model specified in Eqn.
+(2).